How do I use EC2Rescue to troubleshoot issues in my Amazon EC2 Windows instance?

 Use the Systems Manager AWSSupport-ExecuteEC2Rescue Automation document

-The AWSSupport-ExecuteEC2Rescue Automation document combines AWS Lambda functions with Systems Manager and AWS CloudFormation actions to automate EC2Rescue steps.
+The AWSSupport-ExecuteEC2Rescue Automation document combines AWS Lambda functions with AWS Systems Manager and AWS CloudFormation actions to automate EC2Rescue steps.

 When you're ready, run the Systems Manager AWSSupport-ExecuteEC2Rescue Automation.